Ask the Waste Wizard to find out where and how to properly dispose of an item.

 Poisonous

-Improper disposal of Household Hazardous Waste has negative effects on our environment and can be harmful to humans and animals.
+HHW requires special handling because it can harm workers and cause fires and explosions in collection trucks and at waste management facilities.
+Improper disposal of HHW also has negative effects on the environment and can be harmful to humans and animals.

 Collage of household hazardous waste items listed below.